bitwiseops/presentations/slides/2024-03-28/Chapter 0 - Introduction.md

 # Introduction

 --

 ## Definition

-A **Large Language Model** (LLM) is a *type of artificial intelligence (AI) algorithm* that uses deep learning (DL) and natural language processing (NLP) techniques over massively large data sets to understand, summarize, generate and predict new content.
+A **Large Language Model** (LLM) is a *type of artificial intelligence (AI) algorithm* that uses deep learning (DL) and natural language processing (NLP) techniques over massively large data sets to understand, summarize, generate and predict new textual content.

 --